icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

         ```

     1. Change the clock period to 20ns, and
         synthesize it again.
-What is the expected latency of the new accelerator?
+What is the expected latency of the new accelerator in ms?
 (1 line)
     1. How many resources of each type (BlockRAM, DSP unit, flip-flop,
             and LUT) does this implementation consume?
 (4 lines)
     1. You may have noticed that all floating-point additions are